dextools-io/integration-sdk/http-adapter/README.md

 Block by number or timestamp

 - Description
-Retrieves details of a specific block using either the number of the block or its timestamp.
+Returns a specific block using either the number of the block or its timestamp.

 For timestamp searching, this endpoint should return the youngest block with the timestamp less than or equal
 to the requested one.